zcosmicw/gyat-client-dev/README.md

 ## 🔧 Overview

-CrashClient is a lightweight utility client that prioritizes speed and efficiency for Minecraft server diagnostics.
+GYATClient is a lightweight utility client that prioritizes speed and efficiency for Minecraft server diagnostics.
 Designed for developers and testers who need to simulate high-load scenarios or evaluate plugin behavior under pressure.

 ---

 ## 📋 Prerequisites

-To run CrashClient, ensure you have the following installed:
+To run GYATClient, ensure you have the following installed:

 - **Java Development Kit 18 (JDK 18)**
 - **Gradle** (or use the included Gradle wrapper)